 SOLOMON, my seven-volume artist’s book, was made in 1995 and has been shown in many venues, including internationally, has won the Fremantle Print Award and entered major collections throughout Australia.
 SOLOMON still appears in significant Australian exhibitions.

-It is currently included in Une histoire du livre d’artiste australien @ Cabinet du livre d’artiste, Université Rennes, France.
+It was included in Une histoire du livre d’artiste australien @ Cabinet du livre d’artiste, Université Rennes, France.
 Details of other works in the show and installation views can be found through these links:

 An elegant catalogue of this exhibition is available from grahame galleries + editions.

 SOLOMON was recently shown in Multiple Choices: 40 Years 40 Winners, 25 September to 15 November 2015 at the Fremantle Arts Centre, Fremantle, Western Australia and discussed in Lauren Rogers’ article ‘Progressive Printmaking’, IMPRINT V. 50, No.4 p.
 16. Rogers notes that SOLOMON was the first digitally printed work and the first artist’s book to win the Fremantle Print award.

 SOLOMON was produced after a journey to the Solomon Islands in 1994.
 The book presents, through text and image, a collage of historical and personal reflections on language and space against the backdrop of the Solomon Islands.
 The structure and format of the work reflects the influence of Mallarmé and concrete poetry.